parisasledge-source/EventTrackerProject/README.md

 Creating getFlights() function which executes an XMLHttpRequest to get all of the flights and displays the list of data using a table

+Creating getFlight() function which executes an XMLHttpRequest to get a flight information by ID search and displays it using a list

 Creating 'createFlightTrackForm' form with a submit button in the html file and creating a POST request ('POST', 'api/flights/createFlight') in the javascript file (When this submit button is pressed it builds a JSON object from the form field values, and sends it to the POST request, and then it calls 'displayFlights(flights)' function to reload a list of all the flights which includes the newly created flight)

 Creating 'updateFlightTrackForm' with a submit button in the html file and creating a PUT request ('PUT', 'api/flights/') in the javascript file (This submit button builds a JSON object, and sends it to the PUT request, and then it calls 'displayFlights(flights)' function to reload a list of all flights which includes the newly updated flight)